suixinsuo/olympus-protocol/docs/Using Components.md

 import "../../interfaces/LockerInterface.sol";
 ```

-Make sure we import the interface in the top of the contract, together the other imports.
+Make sure we import the interface at the top of the contract, together with the other imports.

-2. We create component identifier.
+2. We create the component identifier.

 ```
     bytes32 public constant LOCKER = "LockerProvider";
     uint public constant OPERATION_DELAY = 7 days;
 ```

 We create a constant that will represent the locker component in our component list.
 Every derivative extends from `ComponentList` base class (in `contracts/components/base` folder.
-This class allow us to storate any kind of provider (Olympus or your own components set).
+This class allow us to store any kind of provider (Olympus or your own component set).
 This key LockerProvider is they name in which the component is identified on our component list.
-Realize we set bytes32 instead of string.
-In the code both looks the same but in solidity bytes32 utilize much less memory making a big difference of gas while deploying the contract.
+Take note that we use bytes32 instead of string.
+In the code both look the same but in solidity bytes32 utilizes much less memory making a significant difference of gas usage while deploying the contract.
 (As our team experienced in the code optimization phases).
 We set a constant of 7 days between operations.

 3. We initialize the component

 `````
   function initialize(address _componentList, uint _maxInvestors) external onlyOwner {
-     	 // REST CODE
+      // REST OF CODE

       super._initialize(_componentList);
       // We just add LOCKER to the array. bytes32[4] memory names = [MARKET, EXCHANGE, WITHDRAW, LOCKER];
-        excludedComponents.push(LOCKER); // Add this line
+      excludedComponents.push(LOCKER); // Add this line, because the Locker component doesn't take any fees.

       for (uint i = 0; i < names.length; i++) {
-           // updated component and approve MOT for charging fees updateComponent(names[i]);
+          // update component and approve MOT for charging fees updateComponent(names[i]);
       }

       // REST OF CODE
    }
 	````
-a) We don’t need a new parameters to set the component.
-Realize that initialize takes `ComponentList` address as parameter.
+a) We don’t need new parameters to set the component.
+This is because of initialize taking the `ComponentList` address as parameter.
+This component list is aware of the LOCKER address.

-b) You shall utilize the active Olympus Component List, then you have immediately access to all our components, including the capability to update to the latests version once your fund is published.
+b) You should utilize the active Olympus Component List, then you have immediate access to all our components, including the capability to update to the latest versions once your fund is published.

-c) Exclude Locker, locker is not fee chargeable so is not required to approve MOT for its use.
+c) Exclude Locker, Locker is not fee chargeable so it is not required to approve MOT for its use.

 > excludedComponents.push(LOCKER);

 c) We add LOCKER to the name list (and increase the size of the list to 4).
-LOCKER already contains the same name that Locker component holds in our component list, so will be automatically selected updateComponent inside the loop will chose the latest version of the LockerProvider as well as approve this component to take MOT from the fund.
-Most of components of our providers are fee, but some of them may have a fee charge in MOT.
-For this reason, is important to encourage to the owner to keep certain quantity of MOT in his fund.
+LOCKER already contains the same name that the Locker component holds in our component list, so it will be automatically selected.
+UpdateComponent inside the loop will choose the latest version of the LockerProvider.
+Most of the core components of Olympus are free, but some of them have a fee charge in MOT.
+For this reason, it is important to encourage to the fund owner to keep a certain amount of MOT in his fund.

 5. Initialize locker